AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

     Depending on customer complexity Bake time of at least 1 week is required between Stage environment and Production environment migrations.

-* **Who will handle adding new IPs to the allow list?**
+* **Who will handle adding new IPs to the allowlist?**

-    Adobe Customer Care team will handle ensuring that the customer and any third parties can access the new system by adding the new IPs to the allow list.
+    Adobe Customer Care team will handle ensuring that the customer and any third parties can access the new system by adding the new IPs to the allowlist.

 ## Support and other useful links{#support}